Southern Africa FAQ

 Can I do laundry on safari?

 Laundry is available at all safari camps; some charge a nominal fee, whereas others include laundry in the rate.
-Please contact us if you ever have any questions about the service.

 What can you tell me about the vehicles?